 A tackle box is any box for fishing equipment and smaller items.
 In fishing, any equipment is referred to as tackle, hence the name.

 While you can use any box for this purpose, it’s better that you purchase one of high quality, particularly when you’ll be fishing regularly.
 A high-quality premium tackle box is worth the investment.
 It can hold heavy equipment and organize your tackle.

 To be complete, your tackle box should contain the following items:

 - Flasher rigs

 Indeed, there are many items that your tackle box should contain before going fishing.
 But among these items, your hooks remain the most essential component of your fishing line.
 Even if you apply the correct way of throwing fishing lines, your fishing activity may still fail if you use a hook which isn’t of good quality.
 Hence, as much as possible, you should choose hooks which aren’t only of good quality but also suit your fishing requirements.
 That way, you can get the most out of your fishing experience.

 Whenever you go on a fishing trip, you should expect that one fishing line isn’t going to be enough.
 Fishing lines do break, such as when it is caught in a log or bitten off by a big fish.
 It is always best to bring extra lines.

 Generally, one key is to know where you are going and what kind of fish you are expecting to catch so that you can prepare the line that best serves your purpose.
 For instance, when you are fishing in rough conditions, you are going to want to use a heavier and more durable line.
+Fishing Superstore’s fishing line options list out the weight and strength for each type offered.
 If you are fishing in clear lake waters, then a thinner, transparent line should be used so that the fish can’t easily spot it.

 3. Clothing Essentials